ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/01_ChIP-seq_vs_CUT&RUN.md

 Together, these factors mean that ChIP-seq data requires significant sequencing depth and careful normalization to distinguish true signal from noise.

 CUT&RUN was developed specifically to address these limitations.
-By tethering MNase to an antibody-bound protein and cleaving DNA in situ, without fixation or bulk chromatin extraction, it produces a much cleaner signal with far less input material and sequencing depth.
+By tethering MNase to an antibody-bound protein and cleaving DNA *in situ*, without fixation or bulk chromatin extraction, it produces a much cleaner signal with far less input material and sequencing depth.

 <br>